Neha-Niharika-Kar/cobol-calculator-and-unit-tests/README.md

    - Check console output
    - Review `reports/results/` for detailed logs

-## 🤝 Contributing

-This is a demonstration project showcasing COBOL unit testing practices.
-Feel free to:
-- Add more test cases
-- Implement additional operations
-- Enhance error handling
-- Improve documentation

 ## 📄 License

 This project is created for educational purposes.

-## 👤 Author

-**Neha Niharikakar**
 - Implementation Date: 2026-02-06
-- Focus: Modern COBOL development with comprehensive testing

-## 🙏 Acknowledgments

-- GnuCOBOL team for the excellent open-source compiler
-- COBOL community for best practices and patterns

----

-**Ready to test!** Install GnuCOBOL and run `./build.sh` to get started! 🚀